conduktor/conduktor-gateway-demos/dynamic_header_injection/Readme.md

 ### Step 12: Observe headers are not removed with the matching key pattern, at rest

 This interceptor only removes the messages on consume rather than produce as such you'll see them on the backing Kafka cluster, because you're not consuming through Gateway in this case.
-To observer the message headers are intact in the backing Kafka cluster;
+To observe the message headers are intact in the backing Kafka cluster;

 ```bash
 docker compose exec kafka-client \